Skip to main content

 TalentLMS includes out-of-the-box gamification features designed to keep learners engaged across a variety of training formats.
 You can assign points, issue badges and set up leveling systems to reward progress.

 Employees see their achievements and rankings in real-time, while admins access detailed progress analytics.
-The platform also supports quizzes, branching scenarios and mobile-friendly delivery, making it suitable for hybrid or fully remote teams.
+The platform also supports quizzes and mobile-friendly delivery, making it suitable for hybrid or fully remote teams.

 Key Features